Longyearbyen: Politics and government

+Starting with the 2023 Norwegian local elections, voters for the Longyearbyen community council must have previously resided in mainland Norway for at least 3 years.
+Previously, foreign citizens who had lived in Longyearbyen itself for 3 years had also been allowed to vote, with the rule change disenfranchising a significant percentage of the settlement's population.

 Unique laws

-Because of the town's remoteness, there are laws that are found in few, if any, other places in the world.
-Notable examples of such laws include a ban on cats, a restriction on how much alcohol an individual can purchase on a monthly basis, and a requirement that any individuals venturing outside carry a rifle for protection against polar bears.
+Due to its remoteness, Longyearbyen has laws that are found in few, if any, other places in the world.
+Notable examples of such laws include regulations prohibiting the import of most live mammals and birds, a restriction on the amount of alcohol an individual can purchase each month, and a recommendation to anyone venturing outside to carry a rifle for protection against polar bears.
 While it is popularly claimed that it is illegal to die in Longyearbyen, the wording of this claim is misleading.
 While it is not actually illegal to die in the town, there are no options for burial of bodies there (ashes can be buried with permission from the government) and residents considered terminally ill are typically required to move to the mainland.
 The decision to disallow burials came in 1950, when it was discovered that the bodies of residents who had died as a result of the 1918 flu pandemic had not begun to decompose.
-Today, scientists fear that the corpses, having been preserved by the permafrost in which they were buried, may still contain live strains of that same virus that killed five percent of the world's population in the 20th century.
+Today, scientists are concerned that these corpses, preserved by permafrost may still harbor live strains of the virus responsible for killing between 1% and 6% of the world's population during the early 20th century.